The Swank Multiple Sclerosis Diet

 - During the war, there was plenty of margarine and vegetable oils passed out to the population.
 This replaced the butter and good fats.

 - Because the animals were pasture-raised, meats were naturally lower in fat than they are now.
-Meats didn’t contain high marbling.
-Men still hunted for meats.
+The meats didn’t contain high marbling.
+Men still hunted for meat.
 Anyone who hunts for wild game meat knows that it takes a long time to cook wild meats so they will not be tough.
 The amount of fat in the meat makes it moist.

 - People ate a lot of white flour and wheat flour was almost unheard of.